MIT-DB-Class/simple-db-hw-2021/lab4.md

 *  Describe any missing or incomplete elements of your code.
 *  Describe how long you spent on the lab, and whether there was anything you found particularly difficult or confusing.
-*  Description of any extra credit implementation you have done.
+*  Describe any extra credit implementation you have done.

 ###  3.1.
 Collaboration
 This lab should be manageable for a single person, but if you prefer